JonathanBuchh/buchh.org/content/about.md

 ## Reading List

-- I am currently reading _Disciplines of a Godly Man_ by R. Kent Hughes
+- I am currently reading _Disciplines of a Godly Man_ by R. Kent Hughes, _Life of the Beloved_ by Henri Nouwen, and _Mere Christianity_ by C. S. Lewis
 - Here's a shortlist of what I'm considering reading next:
-    - _Life of the Beloved_ by Henri Nouwen
     - _The Meaning of Marriage_ by Tim Keller
+- Here's what I'm considering reading in the longer-term:
+    - _Beloved_ by Toni Morrison
+    - _The Satanic Verses_ by Salman Rushdie

 ## Websites I Find Interesting